mjhough/dfoFISTA/readme.md

 - `max_itr` is the maximum number of iterations allowed.

 In `main.py` FISTA is run on quadratic functions on R^n with symmetric PSD Hessian and varying projection functions.

+For more information on proximal gradient descent and projected gradient descent, see [here](https://hough.ai/2020/12/03/prox-gd/).